7Block Labs

 -trimpath -buildvcs=false

-1. Adopt SLSA provenance
+1. Embrace SLSA Provenance

-1. Infrastructure as code with locked inputs
+1. Infrastructure as Code with Locked Inputs

 From devnet to mainnet: a no‑surprises cutover plan